Fish screening regulations

 Some sites may be exempt from screening requirements if it can be proven that there is no risk of protected fish species being entrained.

 At these sites APEM can carry out short and long-term monitoring studies to classify the number and species of fish being entrained and the extent of injury or mortality.
 Our specialist fish entrainment surveyors have extensive experience of designing and undertaking short and long-term entrainment studies.
 This includes pump sampling in accordance with the BEAMS guidance for the power industry.

 APEM advises clients on the optimum screening methods and operation periods based on the times of year and life stages when species of fish and eels are most at risk.
 The results from these studies allow APEM to talk to regulators about potential fish screening exemptions or less costly solutions to screening.

 APEM’s experience of working with clients in the water, power and industry sectors has resulted in a comprehensive knowledge of a large variety of intake types.

 These range from small gravity-fed intakes with simple manually-cleaned bar screens, to large abstractions with complex in-works screening arrangements and debris and fish recovery-and-return systems.

 This extensive experience allows APEM to provide bespoke designs to ensure an economical and effective solution to fish screening arrangements.

-If you have any queries, please contact Nicola Teague, associate director.
+If you have any queries, please contact Nicola Teague, director of aquatic consultancy.

 Alternatively you can email us here.
 Or call 0161 442 8938.